-The Central Heating Plant (CHP) currently utilizes the effluent from the Amherst Waste Water Treatment Plant (reclaimed water) as boiler make-up water to produce steam for the campus.
-To increase water conservation, the CHP has submitted a Class A Reclaimed Water Application to the Massachusetts Department of Environmental Protection to use reclaimed water at the CHP cooling towers as well.
+The Central Heating Plant (CHP) currently utilizes the effluent from the Amherst Waste Water Treatment Plant (reclaimed water) as boiler make-up water to produce steam for the campus and for the CHP cooling towers.
+To increase water conservation, and to maximize the capability of the existing Reclaimed Water Treatment Facility (RWTF), the CHP has submitted a Class A Reclaimed Water Application to the Massachusetts Department of Environmental Protection to use reclaimed water at the Commonwealth Honors College Residential Complex cooling towers as well.

-Approximately ten years ago, the Town of Amherst Department of Public Utilities requested that UMass investigate ways to reuse the town’s Waste Water Treatment Plant’s effluent (reclaimed water) on campus.
+History: Approximately twelve years ago the Town of Amherst Department of Public Utilities requested that UMass investigate ways to reuse the town’s Waste Water Treatment Plant’s effluent (reclaimed water) on campus.
 UMass commissioned a study to investigate the feasibility of reusing this effluent and confirmed that the reclaimed water was possible for boiler water make-up at the old power plant.
 The best path forward on this effort was to use proven technology – multi media filters, reverse osmosis membranes, and chlorination.

-With approval from the Town of Amherst and the Massachusetts Department of Environmental Protection, the University started utilizing reclaimed water in 2005.
+With approval from the Town of Amherst and the Massachusetts Department of Environmental Protection (MADEP), the University started utilizing reclaimed water in 2005.
 The water re-use initiative reduced potable water consumption by about 16%.

 The Town of Amherst Wastewater Treatment Plant takes the final treated wastewater from the City of Amherst's wastewater treatment plant, treats the water for use in the boilers, then feeds process water to the UMass steam plant.
 This alternative to using potable town water has resulted in big savings.